 Use nitrile impellers for bilge pumping and for transfer duties where water is heavily contaminated, for example by oil or diesel.
 For transferring diesel fuel, use a sliding vane pump like the Jabsco Vane Puppy or Groco Flo-Master.
 Ballast pumps, used on boats that tow wakeboarders, have unique requirements, needing to reverse direction and withstand systematic abuse.
 Polyurethane impellers are used in that application.

 Replacement is relatively simple.
-Close thru-hull (raw water pump applications).
-Remove the three to six end cover screws and take off the cover and gasket.
+For raw water pump applications, first close the water intake thru hull valve.
+Then, remove the pump's end cover screws and take off the cover and gasket.
 Take the old impeller out by gripping the hub of the impeller using channel lock or needle-nosed pliers.
 For easiest removal (or where the above tools don’t work) use an Impeller Puller Tool.
 Don’t use a screwdriver to lever it out, as this may score the soft bronze of the pump body and cause leaks.
 Some impellers are sealed onto their shafts with o-rings, a few (in some Volvo, Atomic Four and Universal engines) are held on with setscrews.

 When the impeller is out, examine it closely.
 The tips of the vanes should be round, not flat, and there should be no cracked vanes or distortion in their shape.
 Check each vane by bending it.
 If the impeller is in pieces, be sure to get all the bits out and be sure they are all accounted for.
 Little chunks of rubber can migrate into the heat exchanger or the engine and cause overheating damage.